Growing Guide Orchids - Cattleya, Cymbidium, Dendrobium, Laeliocattleya, Miltoniopsis, Oncidium, Paphiopedilum, Phalaenopsis

 WATER: Watering houseplants is always a balance between too much water (which causes rot and eventually kills) and not enough water (which causes leaves, stems, and roots to dry up and eventually kills).
 Water your Orchid thoroughly with tepid water when the potting medium feels dry 1 inch below the surface, usually about once a week.
 Lift the nursery pot from its basket or cachepot and carry it to the sink.
 Water until the excess runs out of the bottom of the pot.
 Allow the pot to drain, then return it to the container.
 Do not allow water to pool in the bottom of the container.
 If the nursery pot sits in water, the plant's roots will eventually rot.
 Keep in mind that your Orchid's need for water will vary throughout the year depending on its surroundings.
-The need for water increases when the plant is exposed to brighter light, higher room temperatures, or lower humidity, or when it is producing new shoots, leaves, and roots.
+The need for water increases when the plant is exposed to brighter light, higher room temperatures, or lower humidity, or when it is producing new shoots, leaves, and roots (but not when it is blooming).
 Some Orchids have pseudobulbs (upright, thickened stems that store water and food).
 If the pseudobulbs begin to shrink, this means that they are losing water and you have kept your plant too dry.

 HUMIDITY: Most Orchids are native to tropical or subtropical regions of the world, where relative humidity is typically very high.
 They suffer indoors in the dry air produced by furnaces and woodstoves.
 A relative humidity of 70% is best for most Orchids (provide a relative humidity of 40-50% for Paphiopedilums).
 You may increase the humidity around plants by running a humidifier nearby.
 You can also set plants in trays filled with pebbles or gravel.
 Add water to a level just below the tops of the pebbles (if the potting medium in the pots comes in contact with the water, it will draw water into the pot, which will cause the medium to become saturated, eventually leading to rot).
 Refill trays frequently to replace water lost through evaporation.
 Our Humiditrays perform the same function without the need for pebbles.
 Please note: Although high humidity is important for Orchids, good air circulation around your plant is also essential to prevent disease.